boron215/LinkList/README.md

-LinkLIst
+LinkList
 ========

-Bootstrap theme to save usefull url's and whatever you want and integrate with a newTab browser extension.
+Bootstrap theme to save usefull url's and whatever you want and integrates with any newTab browser extension.